Do Go On - 206 - Dungeons and Dragons

 I know.

-What did you do so right?
+What did yours do so right?

-half as many kids as yours?
+Yeah, half as many kids as yours.

 Oh, okay, that's smart.

-Yeah, my, because Mum was,
+Yeah, my, because mom,

-she wasn't working when we were kids,
+was, she wasn't working when we were kids.

-so four kids on a one,
+So four kids on a one public school.

-public school made someone else somewhere else.
+Public school made someone else somewhere else.

-But I'm in England, I think.
 Yeah, I think so.

 My dad was also a very good gambler.

-Oh, yeah.
-On the side.
 That's not true at all.

-He doesn't never gambled.
 He played the stock market.

-Yeah.
-Well, that's a, that's a cool question.
+Well, that's a cool question.

-It's really, really cool.
+Really, really cool.

-the dragon thing, maybe that's where that comes from.
+Maybe that's where that comes from.

 I'm not sure.